 |FX and Currency Derivatives||Legal and Compliance|

-The Warrants Working Group was originally formed in 1995 to address various settlement problems associated with the warrants that traded with certain Brady bonds.
+The Warrants Working Group (no longer active) was originally formed in 1995 to address various settlement problems associated with the warrants that traded with certain Brady bonds.
 Among other things, this Group coordinated an industry-wide reconciliation effort with Euroclear, and developed Market Practice recommendations regarding the separate trading of warrants and their related Mexican, Venezuelan and Nigerian bonds.

-The Loan Trading Working Group was originally formed in 1994 to address a variety of issues affecting Emerging Markets loan trading.
+The Loan Trading Working Group (no longer active) was originally formed in 1994 to address a variety of issues affecting Emerging Markets loan trading.
 The Group developed Standard Terms for Assignments of Loan Assets (including a Market Practice Guide) and Standard Participation Terms for Yugoslavia, Russia, Peru and Ivory Coast.
 The Group is also responsible for recommending Market Practices, including general buy-in and sell-out procedures for loan assets.

-Significantly, the Working Group issues, from time to time, recommendations to the market ("NDF Market Practices"), as well as standard documents in response to market events and to further its documentation initiatives.
-EMTA Members may Click Here to access the NDF Market Practices and Click Here to access the Standard Documentation recommended by this Working Group.
+Significantly, the Working Group issues, from time to time, recommendations to the market ("FX and Currency Derivatives Market Practices"), as well as standard documents in response to market events and to further its documentation initiatives.
+EMTA Members may Click Here to access the FX and Currency Derivatives Market Practices and Click Here to access the Standard Documentation recommended by this Working Group.

 Contact: Leslie Payton Jacobs